doobix/sudoku/README.md

 ## Roadmap

-In the future, I want to implement a working sudoku board generator.
++ Implement a working sudoku board generator.
 For the time being, this only outputs one board.

-Also, I want to implement an input slider for the player to select the difficulty of the sudoku board.
++ Implement an input slider for the player to select the difficulty of the sudoku board.
 The higher the difficulty, the more blank squares there will be.
++ Set up a node.js server to use a template engine.
++ Set up a database to keep track of high scores.